 TCS E Mail Writing: As a recent buyer of their car, write an E-mail to the Manager of XYZ automotive company, Mr Kishore, regarding the poor quality of service facility available in the city.
 Sign the E-mail as Anil.
-(Max: 50 words in two Paragraphs) very few - service centers - complaints - pending problems - maintenance - cost - time delivery - increase - customer satisfaction
+(Max: 50 words in two Paragraphs) very few - service centers - complaints - pending problems - maintenance - cost - time - very few - service centers - complaints - pending problems - maintenance - cost - time - delivery - increase - customer satisfaction